equinor/ert/docs/reference/configuration/data_types.rst

 distribution to the forward model through the use of transformations.
 Thus, the optional arguments ``INIT_TRANSFORM:FUNC`` and ``OUTPUT_TRANSFORM:FUNC`` are used to transform the user input of parameter distribution.
-``INIT_TRANSFORM:FUNC`` is a function which will be applied when the field are loaded into ERT. ``OUTPUT_TRANSFORM:FUNC`` is a function which will be applied to the field when it is exported from ERT, and ``FUNC`` is the name of a transformation function to be applied.
-The avaialble functions are listed below:
+``INIT_TRANSFORM:FUNC`` is a function which will be applied when the field is loaded into ERT. ``OUTPUT_TRANSFORM:FUNC`` is a function which will be applied to the field when it is exported from ERT, and ``FUNC`` is the name of a transformation function to be applied.
+The available functions are listed below:

 | "POW10"			: This function will raise x to the power of 10: :math:`y = 10^x`
 | "TRUNC_POW10"	: This function will raise x to the power of 10 - and truncate lower values at 0.001.